srosen2015/group-assignment-01/README.md

 # group-assignment-01
 Group Members:
-Sam Rosen
+-Sam Rosen
-Mike Caffrey
+-Mike Caffrey
-Christine Ni
+-Christine Ni

 Our team project is projected to be a movie database that will consist of two tables with a one to many relationship.
 The first table will be a movie table with a title, director, year, genre, and description columns.